 In fact, Laura herself was the product of a weapons program called X-23, run by the biotech corporation Transigen.
 While Logan was transformed into a weapon, Laura was bred and raised to be one.
-Transigen inseminated captive women using DNA samples from several mutants to breed mutant children.
-The mothers were then euthanized and the children kept isolated from the world and abusively experimented on, trained, and psychologically conditioned to become remorseless killers.
+Transigen inseminated captive women using DNA samples from various mutants to breed mutant children.
+The mothers were then euthanized and the children kept isolated from the world and abusively experimented upon, trained, and psychologically conditioned to become remorseless killers.

 While not nearly as severe, modern schools have some essential features in common with the X-23 program.
-Compulsory schools also cloister children from the real world (although not so completely) in order to control and condition them.
+Compulsory schools also cloister children from the real world in order to control and condition them.
 And the first universal mandatory schooling policy was adopted largely for the sake of cultivating good future soldiers, willing to kill and be killed for the nation.
 As John Taylor Gatto wrote in his Underground History of American Education:

 “The particular utopia American believers chose to bring to the schoolhouse was Prussian.
 The seed that became American schooling, twentieth-century style, was planted in 1806 when Napoleon’s amateur soldiers bested the professional soldiers of Prussia at the battle of Jena. (…)